-Regrettably, Montana only offers a generic K-12 special education certification.
-Subject-matter tests are not required.
+Regrettably, Minnesota only offers a generic K-12 special education certification, in addition to an early education special education teacher certification.

-■ Eliminate licenses for special education that do not differentiate between the preparation of elementary teachers and that of secondary teachers.
+Eliminate licenses for special education that do not differentiate between the preparation of elementary teachers and that of secondary teachers.

-Montana's current model does little to protect some of its most vulnerable students.
+Minnesota's current model does little to protect some of its most vulnerable students.
 Failure to ensure that special education teachers are well trained in specific content areas deprives these students of the opportunity to reach their academic potential.
-Montana should limit high-incidence special education certifications to elementary or secondary grades.
+Minnesota should limit high-incidence special education certifications to elementary or secondary grades.